"Postpartum" means occurring after birth.

 Your digestive system is very delicate.
 Emphasize soupy protein-rich foods.
 Eat lots of healthy fats including ghee and sesame oil.
 Abundant fats in the first days soften stool making for more comfortable poops!
 Steer clear of heavy, cold, raw, dry, spicy, fermented, and leftover foods whenever you can.
 Brassicas and nightshade veggies also cause discomfort (leading to colic) for baby if you’re nursing.
 Baby's digestive system is tiny in the first months.
 During this time, the prime nourisher’s diet heavily affects nursing baby’s comfort or discomfort.[i]

 Staying hydrated is a big job if nursing.
-To help them stay interested, offer a variety of nourishing beverages and water throughout the day.
-A thermos and cup by the snuggle station can make all the difference.
+To stay interested, try a variety of nourishing beverages and water throughout the day.
+A thermos of nursing tea and cup by the snuggle station can make all the difference.

 Eating adequately and staying hydrated is essential for emotional wellbeing.